 Looking forward, Tkac sees a slow boil of pent-up demand eventually coming to a head.
 Younger staffers and a more tech-savvy workforce will eventually make the case for more wireless, both for convenience and productivity.
 Uncle Sam will not be able to turn his back when someone comes up with apps that streamline or improve government functions, and when it comes time to replace aging on-premise wiring and workstations, a smart director somewhere will make the case for secure wireless as a cost-saver and set precedent.

 Tkac also points out that the General Services Administration (GSA) manages thousands of properties used by federal agencies.
 If this agency catches on to wireless, it would probably be the tipping point for making wireless an accepted IT strategy across the federal government.
-It does strike me as interesting that despite the government's general reluctance to embrace wireless, we see the Federal Communications Commission (FCC) and other agencies in the thick of promoting the likes of the current White Spaces adventure and the National Broadband Plan, both of which rely on and promote the use of wireless conenctivity on a large scale.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+It does strike me as interesting that despite the government's general reluctance to embrace wireless, we see the Federal Communications Commission (FCC) and other agencies in the thick of promoting the likes of the current White Spaces adventure and the National Broadband Plan, both of which rely on and promote the use of wireless conenctivity on a large scale.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio